MattResner/Whats-For-Dinner/README.md

 Lastly, we will create our report visuals, slicers, and search functions for the end user.

-From a design and aesthetics perspective I wanted the report to feel like a physical cookbook so I opted for a square visual structure with two distinct sides to appear pagelike.
-Following this cookbook theme I wanted to choose a very nutral color palatte so that the photos of the food would attract the users eye and lead them to scroll and click on meal pictures that looked appatizing.
+From a design and aesthetics perspective I wanted the report to feel like a physical cookbook, so I opted for a square visual structure with two distinct sides to appear pagelike.
+Following this cookbook theme I wanted to choose a very neutral color palette so that the photos of the food would attract the users eye and lead them to scroll and click on meal pictures that looked appetizing.

 ![image](https://github.com/MattResner/Whats-For-Dinner/assets/123479836/415673b7-0f12-49a7-94b5-2de18b89e204)

 From a user experience perspective I wanted the report to be usable in three primary paths or patterns:
     1. Visually exploring the database and getting inspired to make meals based on the pictures provided.
-    2. Searcing for ingredients on hand that are components on recipes.
+    2. Searching for ingredients on hand that are components on recipes.
     3. Searching by Meal Category or Cuisine Type to discover foods from different cultures or traditions.

 To make the first objective possible I:
 1. Chose a data source that had images
-2. Labeled the data type as image url, created a table with images, and tweaked the size of the image until it was taking up the correct amount of space.
+2. Labeled the data type as image URL, created a table with images, and tweaked the size of the image until it was taking up the correct amount of space.

 ![image](https://github.com/MattResner/Whats-For-Dinner/assets/123479836/4f7ee760-52d5-4f2f-a295-c3ded745c2a5)

 ![image](https://github.com/MattResner/Whats-For-Dinner/assets/123479836/23a8419e-5996-4159-b886-2ce3c4b52c6a)

-To accomplish my second user experience goal I leveraged the free custom text filter visual found on Microsoft Marketplace.
+To accomplish my second user experience goal, I leveraged the free custom text filter visual found on Microsoft Marketplace.
 This visual enable the user to search for a text value (pantry ingredients) that they are wanting to make use of within a larger string (Recipe Ingredients)

 ![image](https://github.com/MattResner/Whats-For-Dinner/assets/123479836/e7bbe87e-4f04-4bdb-b9f1-b45e55cd84a1)

-For the last goal I added some slicers for Meal, Meal Category, and Cuisine Type.
-Generally, I like to make my text slicers both dropdown and searchable to save on visual space and provide a consistant experience.
+For the last goal I added slicers for Meal, Meal Category, and Cuisine Type.
+Generally, I like to make my text slicers both dropdown and searchable to save on visual space and provide a consistent experience.

 ![image](https://github.com/MattResner/Whats-For-Dinner/assets/123479836/34b4a077-9e5e-4a3f-8d06-9556e45208fb)

-I'm quite happy with the report in it's final version.
-Some features that I considered but ultimatly didn't include were making it into a multiple page report with buttons for navigation (This didn't seem consistant with a cookbook), or hiding slicer options (I wanted to keep the options available since I didn't think the tool was going to be used extensively outside of my family).
+I'm quite happy with the report in its final version.
+Some features that I considered but ultimately didn't include were making it into a multiple page report with buttons for navigation (This didn't seem consistent with a cookbook), or hiding slicer options (I wanted to keep the options available since I didn't think the tool was going to be used extensively outside of my family).

 To help make this tool more useful please visit and support https://www.themealdb.com/ and submit more recipes to the database!